 Google-owned Nest goes head-to-head with an Amazon-owned rival, then.
 But can Hello kiss goodbye to Ring or be forced to bow down and kiss it?

 Design: Hello handsome

-How it works: ring leader
+How it works: Hello HD security

 Like the rest of its product lineup, Hello hooks up with the Nest app, and it’s from there that you’ll be kept informed of exactly who’s rocking up at your door.

 When someone presses the button, it’ll ring (obviously) and you’ll get a notification on your phone, straight away showing you who’s there.
 It looks a lot like receiving a phone call.

 Thanks to the 4:3 aspect ratio and 160° field of view, you get a head-to-toe HD stream of the person (or people), rather than just their face (or faces), and you can adjust what’s visible in the frame by swiping or tapping the screen.